Assigning Source Accounts to Identities

 Add the Account IDs of the associated identities to the userName row of the CSV file.
 To find the Account IDs:

-- Find the identity you want to correlate with one account.
+- Select the name of the identity you want to correlate with one account.

-- Add the Account ID attribute to the userName column of the appropriate account.
+Add the Account Name attribute to the userName column of the appropriate account.

 Save the file to apply and save your changes.